whblondeau/jnpath/README.md

 Snark aside, "porn simple" is a tagline for a very serious matter.
 Anybody using JNPath should find it obvious, reasonable, easy, small, and—perhaps most important—_not confusing._

+One very important implication of porn simple is "flatlogic": the principle that JNPath expressions should not require the programmer to apply extra logic to interpret them on the fly.
+In other words, the expressions themselves have relatively little logical depth.
+This makes sight-reading easy to do.

 A lot of very promising and useful features have been excluded from the design because they failed the porn simple test.
 (A good example is regular expressions as wildcards in `jnpattern` steps.
 Regexes are powerful, fast, expressive, and extensively used in the implementation; and some in fact are exposed as API constants.
 But, while like maybe 7% of us would be happy to use them, for the rest of the world regexes are an unspeakable horror.
 Their occurrence creates an immense blast of visual static that derails intuition.
 As Philip Marlowe said, it "stands out like a tarantula on your slice of angel food cake."
 So no. No regexes.)

 ### syntax: familiar and not forbidding